amnariaz007/Trivia-game/README.md

 ## 🤝 Support

-For issues or questions, check the logs in your terminal or contact the development team.
+For issues or questions:
+- Check the logs in your terminal
+- Review the health endpoints
+- Contact the development team

 ---

 **QRush Trivia** - Making trivia exciting, one question at a time! 🎉

+**Status**: ✅ Milestone 1 Complete - Ready for Milestone 2